gicentre/elm-vegalite/docs/changeNotes.md

 Do we need to add projection fit function?

-Add legend and axis config parameterisation expressions (can we use common Legend / Axis properties for direct setting and config setting?)
+Add axis, concat, legend, facet, range and scale config parameterisation expressions

+Add images on maps test (VL5.1).

 Check remaining expression options that may have appeared since VL5 API documentation updates.